Home delivery for prescription stimulant medication—yes, stimulants. If you haven’t tried it, maybe it’s time to

 [A quick word about electronic prescribing.
 I’ve heard about it, but haven’t seen it in action.
 Apparently, if your healthcare plan’s pharmacy and your physician’s office are set up for it, this is a great innovation.
 No more lost paper scripts!]

 Local pharmacies often change vendors, in order to get the best price.
 It’s a crapshoot each and every time.

 In my experience, these large home-delivery pharmacies have more reliable supplies of specific generics.
 For example, throughout the mess with the downgraded Concerta generics, we were able to consistently receive the authorized generic.
 Others weren’t so lucky.

 [More on that topic: Reports came to me that the Walgreen’s drugstore chain was fairly reliable with Concerta’s authorized-generic supply.
-CVS, however, rarely had it, instead filling prescriptions with the generics that the FDA would eventually downgrade (after our campaign).
+CVS, however, filled prescriptions with the generics that the FDA would eventually downgrade (after our campaign).
 Even after the inferior generics were downgraded, ADHD Roller Coaster readers reported that CVS was still filling prescriptions with the downgraded generics!
 This was a huge problem because the readers’ insurance plans stipulated that any Concerta prescription must be filled with a generic if one were available.
 Read Sound Off: Users of Generic Concerta Share Their Stories.]

 Perhaps you’ve noticed one particular problem with 30-day supplies of medication you need to take every day: Some months have 31 days.